Cloud Vulnerability DB

 A community-led vulnerabilities database

-The vulnerability occurs in the NTFS3 filesystem implementation of the Linux kernel.
-When creating a new inode, a NULL dereference can occur in the niwriteinode function.
-Specifically, if the allocation fails in miinit function (which is called within miformatnew function), mi->mrec is set to NULL.
+The vulnerability occurs in the fs/ntfs3 filesystem component of the Linux kernel.
+When creating a new inode, if allocation fails in the miinit function (called in miformatnew function), mi->mrec is set to NULL.
 In the error path of this inode creation, mi->mrec is later dereferenced in niwrite_inode without proper NULL checking.
-The vulnerability has been assigned a CVSS v3 score of 5.5, indicating moderate severity (Red Hat Security).
+The vulnerability has been assigned a CVSS v3.1 base score of 5.5 with the vector string CVSS:3.1/AV:L/AC:L/PR:L/UI:N/S:U/C:N/I:N/A:H (Red Hat).

 Source: This report was generated using AI